mt-tass/ProjectX-Tasks/Task1/readme.md

 1. Iporting libraries:
    1. importing re , symspellpy , nltk and spacy
    2. loading corpus of english words
-   3. also loading the dictionary for symspellpy (added the dictionary here as well)
+   3. also loading the dictionary
 2. defining correct_word function
    1. if a word exists in nltk words corpus return the word
-   2. else , search the closest word using symspellpy
+   2. else , apply the fixes in characters one at a time
-   3. if word is found , restore its case and return
+   3. if this fixed word is found in dictionary, restore its case and return
    4. return the word if none of the case matches
 3. defining restore_capital function
    1. if original word is titlecase , return new word in title case